rajp33/RecipeSearch/part1-shell.md

 * Some inspiration for developing shell scripting skills (try atleast the medium difficulty ones) can be found here: https://www.hackerrank.com/domains/shell

+**Grading:** The grade will be given based on how well the script is commented, does it run without any bugs on Khoury machines, does it handle monkey (random!) inputs, etc.

 # Setting up a Virtual Machine locally (Optional but recommended)